gregsdennis/Manatee.Json/docs_source/usage/schema/vocabs.md

 1. Add the keyword implementation to the catalog.
 1. ... um... yeah, I guess that's it.

-## Write a keyword

-Here's what you need to know about each member defined by `IJsonSchemaKeyword`.
-You'll need to implement all of these as there is no base class.
+This is what you'll need to implement:

 ### `Name`